Chapter 9: The Midnight Assault

 The Gathering Gloom

-Recognizing that the old world of Europa was effectively dead, the party and Neckett spent the following days consolidating a fractured host of revolutionaries.
-This desperate coalition consisted of defecting military loyalists, emboldened laborers from the Guild of Unions, and civilian survivors who had been pushed to the brink by the state's relentless bombardment.
-The alliance was fragile, held together only by the shared understanding that if Isadora was allowed to complete her ritual at the Nightingale Estate, there would be no city left to rebuild.
+As the revolution in Dresden reached its fever pitch, the atmosphere of the city began to shift in a way that was both physical and metaphysical.
+Recognizing that the old world of Europa was effectively dead, the party and Field General Neckett spent the following days consolidating a fractured host of revolutionaries.
+This desperate coalition consisted of defecting military loyalists, emboldened laborers from the Guild of Unions, notable criminal elements and civilian survivors who had been pushed to the brink by the state's relentless bombardment.
+While Field General Neckett focused on the logistics of the unified front, Stanley the Seer moved among the ranks, preaching Jasiri's doctrine of active courage and the need for a spiritual vanguard against the encroaching darkness.
+The alliance was fragile, held together only by the shared understanding that if Isadora was allowed to realize her dark machinations at the Nightingale Estate, there would be no city left to rebuild.

 A Plan of Fire and Steel